-Churches across New Orleans Louisiana are part of the Society of St. Vincent de Paul organization.
+Churches as well as parishes across New Orleans Louisiana are part of the Society of St. Vincent de Paul organization for Orleans parish.
 They provide the low income, poor, seniors, and others with a number of social services and emergency assistance.
 Depending on resources and funding levels, what may be available is a Community Pharmacy, food, funds for utilities, shelter, and other services.

 Many churches and volunteers are part of St. Vincent.
 They assist the poor and less fortunate.
 If a parish can’t meet your needs, referrals may be offered.
 Some of the resources available are below.

 Low cost thrift stores at Society of St. Vincent De Paul (SVDP)

 Thrift Stores are available to the general public.
 Please donate if you can.
 The centers will sell items such as gently used clothing, Christmas gifts, coats, and school supplies.
 Anyone from the New Orleans or nearby parishes can shop there.
 The goods sold will be gently used, but high quality and affordable.

 In a crisis, Society of Saint Vincent de Paul wll give out free items, or vouchers, from the thrift store.
 Maybe a women fleeing violence, someone in which their house burned down, etc. can qualify.
 The Thrift Store service is for a crisis only.

 Emergency assistance is very limited.
 When funding is available, assistance may be offered for utility bills or rent if it will prevent homelessness.
 Other aid in New Orleans may include food boxes, meals, and groceries.
 Volunteers also give referrals, including too public benefits, cash aid, SNAP food stamp, disability and more.
 Learn more on getting getting Louisiana public assistance benefits.